 Consent:

 For adults (over 18 years old) practitioners should seek the consent of the person who may be at risk of exploitation before taking action or sharing in-formation.
 In some cases, where a person refuses consent, information can still law-fully be shared if it is in the public interest to do so.
-This may include protecting someone from serious harm or preventing crime disorder, coercion and exploitation.
+This may include protecting someone from serious harm or preventing crime, disorder, coercion and exploitation.
 Please refer to the Mental Capacity Act 2005 for further information.

 Internal ECC referrals: